Norcross Medical Malpractice Lawyer

 Along with doctors, nurses, surgeons, and anesthesiologists, any other health care professional could make an error that might rise to the level of malpractice.
 However, it is important to gather evidence in order to prove an actionable mistake has occurred.

 Determining Negligence for a Malpractice Claim

 All medical professionals owe their patients a duty of care to reasonably ensure their safety during treatment and procedures.
 This standard is measured by the level of care that a reasonable professional would exercise in the same or similar situation.
 Therefore, when physicians fail to live up to this standard of care, they might be liable based on medical malpractice.

 For a successful malpractice claim, an injured plaintiff must be able to demonstrate that there was a clear breach of a doctor’s duty of care.
 Then, it must be shown that this neglect was the proximate cause of an injury suffered by the claimant.

-The Statutes of Limitation for Malpractice Cases in Norcross
+The Statutes of Limitation for Malpractice Cases

 Most lawsuits are subject to deadlines by which a claim must be filed—commonly as the statute of limitations.
 According to the Official Code of Georgia Annotated § 9-3-71, a person injured by a medical professional’s error must bring a claim forward within two years of the date on which they were injured.

 Although there might be exceptions to this timeframe, anyone looking to avoid a dismissal might benefit from retaining a proactive Norcross attorney to try to file a timely medical malpractice claim.

 Consult a Norcross Medical Malpractice Attorney for Advice